JohnMwendwa/JohnMwendwa/README.md

 - 👯 I’m a full stack `web and mobile developer`
 - 💻 Languages and databases :  `html` `css` `javascript` `Saas` `Reactjs` `Nextjs` `React Native` `Express` `Nodejs` and `Mongodb`
 - 💉 I love coming up with solutions to problems that affect our every day life
-- 🔭 I’m currently working on a  [Mobile App](https://github.com/JohnMwendwa "Project coming soon")
+- 🔭 I’m currently working on a  [Blog website](https://blog.johnmwendwa.me "Blog website")
 - 📧 You can reach me through: <a href="https://johnmwendwa.me">Website</a>   ||  <a href="mailto:dev.johnmwendwa@gmail.com">Email</a>

 ### **Languages and Tools:**